Nigerian Rapper Goes Viral With His Take On 'This Is America'

 Should there be any threat or oppression towards @falzthebahdguy based on his socio-political awareness message as articulately expressed in #ThisIsNigeria I will be standing with him and this might just be what we need to trigger the Revolution.
 We are Ready.— SEGA L’éveilleur®🚨 (@segalink) May 26, 2018

-Linus Unah is a freelance journalist covering global health, conflict, agriculture, and technology in Nigeria.
+Linus Unah is a freelance journalist covering global health, conflict, agriculture and technology in Nigeria.
 Find him @linusunah.